Ah, Fall is here, or what I like to call “Leather Weather”.

 High end jackets will specifically use a thick thread by German company Güttermann.

 Designers will cut cost by using regular, thin thread and/or limiting the amount of top stitching on a garment, sometimes taking it out all together.

-Cheaper jackets (like cheaper blazers and suits) will usually use lower grade synthetic linings in the entire garments.
+Cheaper jackets (like cheaper blazers and

 These linings often shred and tear easily, feel really dry and don’t breathe well.
 These cheap synthetics are often the first things to fall apart over time.